edro360/ddr4_fpga_characterization/README.md

 # DDR4 FPGA Characterization

 ## Abstract
-This project involves the creation and implementation of an FPGA-accelerated application utilizing a Samsung SmartSSD.
-The project aims to harness the computational power of the on-board FPGA to accelerate specific data processing tasks, thereby significantly reducing the data processing time and offloading the workload from the host system.
-The development environment used for this project is Xilinx Vivado/Vitis and the FPGA configuration is done using the Xilinx Runtime (XRT) along with the Samsung SmartSSD FPGA Shell.
+This project involves the creation of an application utilizing a Samsung SmartSSD.
+The project aims to characterize and test if on-board DRAM is able to be used in an unconventional manner, then to harness that exploit in order to do neural network computation.
+The development environment used for this project is Xilinx Vivado/Vitis and the FPGA configuration is done using the Xilinx Runtime (XRT) along with the Samsung SmartSSD FPGA Shell and PYNQ.

 ## Requirements:
 To replicate the environment and run the project, the following software and tools are required:

 1. **Xilinx Vivado/Vitis**:
     - Download and install Xilinx Vivado/Vitis from the [Xilinx official website](https://www.xilinx.com/support/download.html).
-    - Ensure that you have the necessary licenses for the tools and IP cores used in this project.
+    - The necessary licenses for the tools and IP cores used in this project should be included through normal installation.

 2. **Xilinx XRT (Xilinx Runtime)**:
     - Download and install Xilinx Runtime (XRT) from the [Xilinx official website](https://www.xilinx.com/support/download.html).